Who will be charged for coverage?

 UHIP provides a web and mobile version of the UHIP card.

 Once you have become “Fees Arranged”, you will be included on the next UHIP enrolment list.
-Cowan Insurance will email your UHIP coverage card to you at your uWaterloo email address within two weeks after that.
-You can contact Cowan Insurance by email for more services.
+Cowan Insurance will email you within two weeks when your UHIP coverage is updated and you can log into your account to download your coverage card.

 You must apply for your extension